EvgeniBakhov/ProjectX/README.md

 Each user has only one role: NORMAL, OWNER, ORGANIZER or ADMIN.
 Each role has a set of privileges.
 Privilege - string, that represents activity allowed by this privilege.

+### Version 0.13.0
+Created the endpoint for getting booking by user id.

 ### Version 0.12.0
 Now booking can be approved by an owner of an estate.